The sphere free energy of the vector models to order $1/N$: Introduction

 \subsection{Discussion}

 In this paper we computed the free energy of the vector models in the large-$N$ limit to order $1/N$, confirming the conjectures of \cite{Tarnopolsky:2016vvd}, which matched the $\epsilon$-expansion results of \cite{Fei:2015oha,Giombi:2024zrt}.
 The mismatch of \cite{Tarnopolsky:2016vvd} was resolved by a careful accounting of the analytic regulator, a shift in the UV scaling dimension; this combined with the counterterms to give a contribution, essentially due to a factor $\lim_{\delta \to 0}\delta/\delta$.
 This demonstrates another danger of regularizing by analytically continuing in an operator dimension, on top of the known danger of breaking supersymmetry \cite{Gerchkovitz:2014gta}.
+A similar approach to ours here could also be applied to, for example, the $\gO(N)^r$ models of \cite{Jepsen:2023pzm}, or large-$N$ QED$_{d}$ \cite{Giombi:2015haa} (which could then be checked by comparison to the $d=3$ result of \cite[(5.8)]{DiPietro:2019hqe}).

 Our results also were naturally generalizable to the long-range vector models and the $\Box^k$ CFTs.
 A notable feature of all of these $F$s at this order is their simplicity when expressed in terms of the scaling dimensions, \cref{eq:FsimpleSummary}.
 This fact follows naturally from how vacuum diagrams are obtained from two-point function diagrams by the addition of a propagator.
 At the next order in $N$ there are many more diagrams, with some giving non-zeta contributions \cite{Derkachov:1993uw,Broadhurst:1996yc}; however, it would be interesting to confirm whether the contributions to the long-range model continue to be of the form $F\supset F'(s)(\tfrac{1}{m_i} \tfrac{\Gamma_i}{N^2})$ for $\frac{\Gamma_i}{N^2} \subset \gamma_\sigma$, with analogous results for the short-range model coming from the limit $s \to s_\mathrm{SR}$; this could be done relatively straightforwardly by comparison to the $\epsilon$ expansion.
-We also observed that the short-range models lie at the extrema of the long-range free energy; it would be nice to prove this in general.
+We also observed that the short-range models lie at the extrema of the long-range free energy, giving a minimal encoding of the otherwise cumbersome $\Delta_\phi^\mathrm{SR}$; it would be nice to prove this in general.

-It is worth noting that, in agreement with \cite{Giombi:2024zrt}, we found no sign of the additional scalar field $\chi$ described by \cite{Behan:2017emf,Chai:2021arp} at the point of crossover from the long-range to the short-range theory: we found
+It is worth noting that, in agreement with \cite{Giombi:2024zrt}, we found no sign of the additional scalar field $\chi$ noted in \cite{Behan:2017emf,Chai:2021arp} at the point of crossover from the long-range to the short-range theory: we found

 where our $F_\mathrm{SR}$ also matched the $\epsilon$ expansion.
 The expectation from \cite{Behan:2017emf} was that